As Americans age, dementia is becoming more widespread—and expensive. By planning ahead, though, you may be able to help

 1. Create a hard-copy document that includes all the information that someone might need about you in case of an emergency.
 Also include contact information for your medical, financial, and legal advisors.
 Make sure that your loved ones know where this information is and that it is easily accessible.
 If you put it on your computer, make sure a loved one knows the password to access it.

-- Collect and organize all of your financial information and store it in a secure place.
+2. Collect and organize all of your financial information and store it in a secure place.
 This should include basic information about your income, property, investments, insurance, and savings.
 As many people today maintain their accounts online, it may be best to create one document with basic information, including account numbers, account management, and customer service contact information.
-Tell a trusted family member, friend, or professional advisor how this information can be assessed.
+Tell a trusted family member, friend, or professional advisor how this information can be accessed.

 3. Designate a person to handle your financial and legal issues by creating a “power of attorney,” or more specifically a “durable power of attorney for finances.”
 This legal document names someone to make financial decisions or execute instructions based on existing directives when you or a loved one no longer can.
 This important step prevents having to have state courts take action and possibly seize control of financial affairs from your family.